Tetsuo Harada: Earth Weaving, le Tricot de la terre

-A long list of countries attest to this cosmopolitism : Japan, the United States, India, France, Greece, Germany, Spain, Italy, Thailand, Spain, Denmark, the Netherlands, Israel, ... but also, among hundreds, regions and landscapes : Toscany, Brittany, the Ardennes, the Beauce... or cities : Paris, New-York, Tokyo, Kyoto, Firense, Pietrasanta, Niigata, Lisbon, Athens, Leiden...
+A long list of countries attest to this cosmopolitism : Japan, the United States, India, France, Greece, Germany, Spain, Italy, Thailand, Spain, Denmark, the Netherlands, Israel, ... but also, among hundreds, regions and landscapes : Tuscany, Brittany, the Ardennes, the Beauce... or cities : Paris, New-York, Tokyo, Kyoto, Firense, Pietrasanta, Niigata, Lisbon, Athens, Leiden...

 The 38th Parallel

 The city of Kajigawa, Niigata, Japan, is located on the 38th parallel north (latitude).

 This is a public commission that is precisely on the 38th Parallel.
 This is the line that divided the two Koreas and the art piece as well.
-I wanted to show this border and, at the same time, link the two blocs with a sphere.
-I want to symbolize the act of getting over the feud.
+He wanted to show this border and, at the same time, link the two blocs with a sphere.
+He wanted to symbolize the act of getting over the feud.
 It represents a dream of peace: This sculpture is a part of the Earth Weaving project.